ryancramerdesign/ProcessWire/README.md

 ### Troubleshooting an Upgrade

+If you get an error message when loading your site after an upgrade, hit "reload" in your browser once before doing anything else.
+If the error is now gone, the error was normal and your upgrade was successful.

 If your site is not working after performing an upgrade, clear your modules cache.
 You can do this by removing all of these files: